NVE/Varsom-Regobs-Translations/README.md

 # Varsom-Regobs-Translations
 Translation files for Varsom Regobs - Web, Mobile app, and API.

+Translations for web are released as an [npm package](https://www.npmjs.com/package/@varsom-regobs-common/translations).

 ## Clone or download git repository

 To clone repository: